Destiny Rescue: Fighting Human Trafficking

 February 20, 2020

 This story originally appeared in the June issue of Living in the Falls, a neighborhood magazine published by the company behind N2GIVES.
-To learn more, visit N2 Publishing.
+To learn more, visit The N2 Company.

 Tammy and Bryan Weisweaver, husband and wife and owners of B Present Fitness Studio in Fishers, felt compelled to research human trafficking at the start of last year.
 The Weisweavers were appalled by what they learned and decided to do a mission trip which led them, alongside six other volunteers, 8,700 miles away to Cambodia.